- Duration: 18 months

 In Year Two you will complete your dissertation from a choice of three options (60 Credits).

 |Dissertation M Level: Work-based Project||NRT079||60 credits|

 |Dissertation M Level: Systematic Review of the Literature||NRT080||60 credits|

 The University is committed to providing a wide range of module options where possible, but please be aware that whilst every effort is made to offer choice this may be limited in certain circumstances.
 This is due to the fact that some modules have limited numbers of places available, which are allocated on a first-come, first-served basis, while others have minimum student numbers required before they will run, to ensure that an appropriate quality of education can be delivered; some modules require students to have already taken particular subjects, and others are core or required on the programme you are taking.
 Modules may also be limited due to timetable clashes, and although the University works to minimise disruption to choice, we advise you to seek advice from the relevant School on the module choices available.

 How will I be taught?

-Self-directed study forms an important part of the course, and you will be directed in study skills and guided in the areas for study.
+Self-directed study forms an important part of the course and you will be guided in the areas for study and study skills.